 What is a researcher?
 There is no one path, no one exact job description, no one single approach or professional charter to follow.
 Among the many variables that can shape this are the individual’s background and training, personal philosophy and worldview, and years of experience.
 For better or for worse, the context in which a researcher works – an organization’s culture, goals, worldview, resources and constraints – also has an undeniable impact on her role, and how close to her ideal she can get.

 In the right work environment, at the right time in a person’s career, being a researcher transcends simply doing research, moving beyond the job description and typical day-to-day responsibilities.
 In my current position as a senior design researcher at a large e-commerce company, I am largely able to shape my role and determine my impact.
 This luxury of autonomy has enabled me to achieve more of my professional goals, expand them even, not to mention be more of myself as a person.
 It’s gotten me closer to my ikigai, or reason for being.

 Naturally, I can never go back to previous versions of myself as a researcher (or as a person).
 My values and my concept of what is important have evolved.
 I can no longer think just in terms of a list of skills and experience requirements on a job description.
 I must also think in terms of how a role and organization resonate with me as a person.

 In the context of business and design in a large organization, this is my ideal for what a researcher should do, and who a researcher should be.
 This is a personal manifesto.

-A researcher is someone who understands phenomena in the world, and uses this information to help solve problems.
+A researcher is someone who seeks to understand and learn from people phenomena in the world, and uses this information to help solve problems.
 A researcher does not simply learn for learning’s sake.
 The goal is not the research, but the impact of the work.